NBISweden/workshop-genome_annotation/labs/prokaryote_annotation.md

 [BUSCO](https://busco.ezlab.org/) provides measures for quantitative assessment of genome assembly, gene set, and transcriptome completeness.
 Genes that make up the BUSCO sets for each major lineage are selected from orthologous groups with genes present as single-copy orthologs in at least 90% of the species.

-You will run BUSCO on 3 bacterial assemblies provided (one E coli, one chlamydia and one streptococcus).
+Run BUSCO on the 3 bacterial assemblies provided.
 We will select the lineage set of bacteria.

 BUSCO is using augustus to run, as we have no administator rights on uppmax we need to copy the config file of augustus in a folder we can write in and set up the environment.